-- 3 Set the following values by moving the slider for each: - Maximum black ink: Sets the total amount of ink that is allowed for black.
-You might reduce this value from 100% if that value produces undesirable effects, such as an unwanted difference between black and other colors.
-The default setting is a value appropriate for the type of printer being profiled.
-We recommend you start with the default. - Black start : Sets the minimum percentage of ink at which black is introduced on the white-to-black neutral axis of the profile.
-You might adjust this value to adjust the stability of the gray balance or to reduce graininess in highlights when the black screen is grainy. - Black generation: Controls the rate at which black is added along the white-to-black neutral axis.
-A high slider value adds black at a high rate.
-A low slider value adds black at a slower rate. - Black width: Controls how the black ink on the neutral axis is extended into the chromatic colors.
-Low values of black width hold the neutral-axis black amounts close to the neutral axis of the profile, while high values of black width allow the neutral-axis black amounts to extend outward into the gamut. - 4 Click OK or one of the other tabs.
+- 3 Set the following values for Black generation: - Black ink start Controls when black ink is introduced on the white-to-black neutral axis (the L axis) of the profile.
+You might adjust this value to adjust the stability of the gray balance or to reduce graininess in highlights when the black screen is grainy. - Black generation Controls the rate at which black ink is added along the white-to-black neutral axis.
+A high value adds black at a high rate.
+A low value adds black at a slower rate. - Black width Controls the rate at which the black ink on the neutral axis is added to increasingly chromatic (more saturated) colors.
+Low values of black width hold the neutral-axis black amounts close to the neutral axis of the profile, while high values of black width allow the neutral-axis black amounts to extend outward into the gamut. - Black ink curve preview (0-100%) Shows the relationship between the input value and the actual output colorant value as a percentage. - 4 Set the following values for Black point: